argoproj/argo-rollouts/docs/features/specification.md

   progressDeadlineSeconds: 600

   # Whether to abort the update when ProgressDeadlineSeconds
-  # is exceeded if analysis is not used.
-Optional and default is false.
+  # is exceeded if analysis or experiment is not used.
+  # Optional and default is false.
-  AbortExceedProgressDeadline: false
+  ProgressDeadlineAbort: false

   # UTC timestamp in which a Rollout should sequentially restart all of
   # its pods.
 Used by the `kubectl argo rollouts restart ROLLOUT` command.